This website uses cookies

 We use cookies to improve your experience on our website.
 If you continue without changing your settings, we'll assume that you are happy to accept all cookies on the CLC website.
 You can change your settings at any time.

-Switching to CLC Regulation
+Transferring to CLC Regulation

 The CLC’s regulation of specialist conveyancing and probate lawyers delivers high standards of consumer protection and supports innovation in the delivery of legal services.
 We ask firms to discuss their plans with us and the CLC participating insurers at an early stage.
 This is just as important for established firms looking to move to a new regulator, as for start-ups just entering the market.